coreboot/coreboot/Documentation/mainboard/ocp/deltalake.md

 Yosemite-V3 has multiple configurations.
 Depending on configurations, it may host up to 4 Delta Lake servers in one sled.

-Yosemite-V3 and Delta Lake are currently in DVT phase.
+The Yosemite-V3 program has reached DVT exit.
 Facebook, Intel and partners jointly develop FSP/coreboot/LinuxBoot stack on Delta Lake as an alternative solution.
+This development is moving toward EVT exit equivalent status.

 ## Required blobs